iamioannis/iamioannis-Website/src/pages/about.md

 ## Ways to Connect

-If you have something to share with me, feedback about something I have written here or elsewhere my preferred mode of contact is email.
+If you have something to share with me, feedback about something I wrote here or elsewhere my preferred mode of contact is email.

 My email address is [iamioannis@hey.com](<mailto:iamioannis@hey.com>)